dr460nf1r3/dr460nixed/docs/src/quick-start.md

 ## Using the installer

 An installer has been created to ease the installation process by bootstrapping a basic flake with a personal host and usernames.
-It can be found on the [ISO builds](https://github.com/dr460nf1r3/dr460nixed/actions/workflows/build_images.yml), so the quickest way to get going is to download the ISO and run `sudo installer`.
-It can also be used on any OS, which has `nix` available.
+Information on how to build an ISO can be found on the [here](./generating-images.md).
+The installer can also be used on any OS, that has `nix` available.
 Find more information about how to proceed [here](./installer.md).

 ## Creating your own configuration including sops-nix